If you think your house is the only thing that needs spring cleaning? Think again.

-Your body is your home too and it needs a good cleaning to stay fit, with all systems running optimally.
+Your body is your home too and it needs a good cleaning to stay fit and healthy.

 1.Lighten up your diet